hariprabhu571/Learn-DSA-Java/Assignments/01-first-java/README.md

 6. Input currency in rupees and output in USD.
 7. To calculate Fibonacci Series up to n numbers.
 8. To find out whether the given String is Palindrome or not.
-9. To find Armstrong Number between two given number.
+9. To find the Armstrong Number between two given numbers.